smudgeapp/study-various/excel-udfs/README.md

 Depending on the nature of data this could be applied to any other kind of dataset.

-- sumRange - range of values to be added.
+- sumRange = range of values to be added.
+Range columns should match the number of columns in the colRange and rows should match the rows in the rowRange
-- colSum - boolean value to specify whether to sum values in columns or rows.
+- colSum = boolean value to specify whether to sum values in columns or rows.
 TRUE = column sums
 - colCriteria = criteria for addition in columns.
 - colRange = column range to search for criteria.
 - rowCriteria = criteria for addition in rows.
 - rowRange = row range to search for criteria.
-- specialCriteria - equality criteria (>, <, =, >=, <=) specific value as a string. ">=9", "<=3".
+- specialCriteria = equality criteria (>, <, =, >=, <=) specific value as a string. ">=9", "<=3".
-- specialRange - range of values to match the special criteria.
+- specialRange = range of values to match the special criteria.